gr0uch0dev/gr0uch0dev.github.io/_posts/2023-01-03-docker-as-development.markdown

 FROM node
 ```

-for now we just need a `node` environment.
+for now we apparently need just a `node` environment.

 Current folder structure is